andrewchernow/libpcl/doxygen/unicode.md

   return 0;
 }
 ```
-First, this example uses ::pcl_fopen which takes a \c pchar_t file and mode.
+First, this example uses ::pcl_fopen which takes a \c pchar_t \a file and \a mode.
 Behind the
 scenes, ::pcl_fopen uses \c _wfopen_s on Windows and \c fopen on Unix.
-Thus, the file and
+Thus, the \a file and
-mode arguments can be passed straight through to the platform-specific functions without having
+\a mode arguments can be passed straight through to the platform-specific functions without having
 to translate them.
+In general, try to always work with portable character strings.
+Many PCL
+function parameters take \c pchar_t* and do not offer a \c char or \c wchar_t version.
+For
+example, all file system functions (anything dealing with a path) only support \c pchar_t: like
+the above ::pcl_fopen and ::pcl_stat.

 After reading each line, the UTF-8 string is converted to a portable character string that is then
 passed to ::pcl_stat.
 As stated above, there is no conversion when on Unix since a Unix portable
 character string is already UTF-8.

-If the \c pcl_stat succeeds, the file is included in the formatted output.
+If the \c pcl_stat succeeds, the \c path is included in the formatted output.
 This demostrates
 using a PCL formatted output extension: \c \%Ps.

 When looking at the above code, all of these dirty details are abstracted away, allowing an